 Group 2 specialties: Allergy, Audiovestibular Medicine, Aviation & Space Medicine, Clinical Genetics, Clinical Neurophysiology, Dermatology, Haematology, Immunology, Infectious Diseases (when dual with Medical Microbiology or Virology), Medical Oncology, Medical Ophthalmology, Nuclear Medicine, Paediatric Cardiology, Pharmaceutical Medicine, Rehabilitation Medicine and Sport and Exercise Medicine.

 Clinical Oncology, Medical Microbiology, Medical Virology and Occupational Medicine will also recruit trainees who have completed the first two years of IMT.
+Trainees will also be able to apply for Intensive Care Medicine single CCT training after two years of IMT.

 The diagram below sets out the timeline for recruitment and transition.
 Further information on recruitment in 2021 and transitional arrangements for trainees already in training will be provided as more information becomes available.